 Special abilities that add flavour to characters and give them options other than just, “I hit this dude in the face”.
 Characters can normally only learn Perks tied to Abilities they have points in.
 For example, Telekinesis can only be learned if you have points in the Psychic Ability, whereas Night Vision is a General Perk and cannot normally be learned.
 However, they might be able to pick up some Night Vision Goggles that grant the Perk, or get bitten by a vampire and become a creature of the night.

-If a player describes an action that is particularly cool, interesting or entertaining and the character has a relevant Perk, the GM can decide to add one of the character’s Characteristics to the result of the dice roll.
+If a player describes an action that is particularly cool, daring, interesting or entertaining and the character has a relevant Perk, the GM can decide to add the Characteristic for the Ability to the result of the dice roll.

 You have learned to project your consciousness outside of your own body, leaving your soul free to roam in places it could not otherwise go.
 Travel is at the speed of thought and you may or may not be visible (your choice) in the material world, although other astral travellers, spectres and those sensitive to such things might still see or feel your presence and may be able to do other things besides.
 You are not limited to projecting your consciousness in this plane either, and may travel in the spirit realm.
 Wherever you go, make sure your body is safely guarded until you return.

 Your psychic abilities are attuned to your physical body, allowing you to enhance your natural abilities, ignore pain and heal at incredible rates.
 With practice you might be able to use your gifts on others, perhaps even performing psychic surgery to save someone’s life, or cause injury.